 You can see this work in the Royal Collection.

 Esther before Ahasuerus (1628–1635) at the Metropolitan Museum of Art

 Here, the Jewish heroine Esther faints in the presence of the Persian king, Ahasuerus, after she’s pleaded with him to save her people from his decree to massacre all Jews in Persia.
 Risking death, as you weren’t allowed to be in the presence of the king without being summoned, Esther, just as Artemisia, shows defiance of customary protocol.
-The painting’s composition has been likened to that of Venetian painter Veronese’s version (housed in the Louvre) – Artemisia would have been aware of Veronese’s work during her sojourn in Venice between 1626 and 1630.
+The painting’s composition has been likened to the version by Venetian painter Veronese (housed in the Louvre) – Artemisia would have been aware of Veronese’s work during her sojourn in Venice between 1626 and 1630.

 Interesting fact: The painting originally had an African boy restraining a dog at the feet of the king, much like in Veronese’s painting.
 The faint outline of the figure is still visible.
 The reason Artemisia removed this pairing is unknown, but compositionally she focuses the viewer’s attention on the two key protagonists by its absence, making the painting’s activities far more intense.

 You can see the work in Gallery 601 of the Metropolitan Museum of Art, New York.

 Judith Beheading Holofernes (1614–1620) at the Galleria degli Uffizi, Florence